Mexico City corridor into the US

 Sao Paulo corridor

 The peer Latin American corridor.
 Brazilian industrials, agri-food, fintech, and family-office capital entering US procurement and US institutional channels.
-The closest register comparison for Mexico City principals routing US entry through a Latin American framing.
+The closest register comparison for Mexico City owners routing US entry through a Latin American framing.

 See Sao Paulo corridor →

-Engagement architecture
+Engagement shapes

 Sprint, Build, and Partnership shapes.
 Which engagement fits a Mexico City manufacturing operator, family-controlled conglomerate, fintech, telecoms group, consumer-goods house, or family-office US rebuild.